All of our cheetahs have been hand-raised

 OUR SINGLETON CHEETAH

-Zeus was born at Cheetah Experience Bloemfontein on the 30th March 2017 and was the only cub in the litter.
+Zeus was born at Cheetah Experience Bloemfontein in March 2017.
+He was the only cub in the litter.
 Jesse, his mother, came to us shortly after him.
 Cheetahs that give birth to only one cub, called a singleton, often cannot produce enough milk to keep the cub alive.
-Typically, females in the wild will let a single cub die, after which they will enter estrus and breed again.
-As his mother was a hand-raised cheetah, she was tame enough to allow the staff to intervene and we were able to assist with milk stimulation.
-This meant he stayed with his mother for 2 weeks, which is the crucial time period for him to get the Colostrum and other nutrients from her milk to boost his natural immunity.
-Unfortunately, after 2 weeks, she would no longer allow him to breast feed – he started to lose weight and he was taken from his mother to ensure his survival.
-He was hand-raised by Riana and he will one day be a friend for Fiela.
+Typically, females in the wild will let a single cub die, after which they will enter oestrus and breed again.
+As his mother was a hand-raised cheetah, she was tame enough to allow the staff to intervene, and we were able to assist with milk stimulation.
+This meant that he stayed with his mother for 2 weeks, which is the crucial period for getting the Colostrum and other nutrients.
+Unfortunately, after 2 weeks, she would no longer allow him to feed.
+He started to lose weight and was taken from his mother to ensure his survival.
+He was hand-raised by Riana and become a friend for Fiela.

 Zeus is a confident little cub with a unique and strong personality.
-He loves to play with his bottle toys and chase his football around his enclosure and we can already see he will love running on our lure machine.
-He gets a lot of attention from our staff and volunteers and he also loves his canine friends Zen and the little black puppy Asla.
+He loves to play with his toys and chase his ball around.
+We can already see that he will love running on our lure machine.
+He receives much attention at Ashia!
+He also loves his canine friends – Zen, and the little black puppy, Asla.